RobotWebTools/rclnodejs/README.md

 });
 ```

-There are also several useful examples under the `example` folder, which will show you how to use some important features, including `timer/subscription/publisher/client/service`, in `rclnodejs`.
+There are also several useful examples under the `example` folder, which will show you how to use some important features, including `timer/subscription/publisher/client/service/time/node graph`.
 You are encouraged to try these examples to understand them.

 ## API Specification

 The API spec is generated by `jsdoc`, you can manually run `npm run docs` to create them by yourself, or just use the existing documents under `docs` folder.

 To visit the on-line version, please navigate to http://robotwebtools.org/rclnodejs/docs/index.html in your browser.

 ## Experimental - Deprecated